 A Brazilian butt lift is a surgical procedure where fat is taken from one area of the body, via liposuction, and injected into the buttocks, making it rounder and giving the patient additional curves.
 The procedure is immensely popular and has given patients across the country an extra boost of confidence.

 The length of the procedure varies depending on the patient, how much fat is desired, and how much fat is available for injection.
 Generally speaking, the procedure takes at least four hours, possibly longer.
-This is an excellent question to ask your surgeon during your initial consultation.
+This is an excellent question to ask Houston Plastic Surgeon Dr. Schusterman during your initial consultation.

 A cost will also vary, depending on the clinic, patient, surgeon, and length of time the procedure takes.
 Again, this is a wonderful question to pose to the surgeon early on in the process.